basavyr/163Lu-New-TSD4-Formalism/EnergyFunction.md

 ![cp-2-example](Resources/Output_Data/Energy_Function/CP_animation_I3change.gif)

+> It is worth mentioning that the parameters chosen in the above contour plots were fixed from calculations performed by Raduta's method ***double-energy-shift-fit***

 ## Study of the energy function with respect to the spherical variables

 * The energy $\mathcal{H}$ is evaluated with respect to a change in both the coordinates $(\theta,\varphi)$, but also to a change in the fit parameters (*deformation parameters*).
 * This function has free terms, one mixed coordinate term (function of both $\theta$ and $\varphi$) and one which solely depends on $\theta$.
 * Evolution of the energy function with a change in the *free terms* magnitude might indicate the absolute minimum value that the nuclear system can have.
 * Understanding the smallness of the mixed terms could indicate if the function has stable points (or trajectories)      around global minima (m) or maxima (M).
 * The terms are denoted as in the diagram shown below.

 ![evolution_study](Resources/Diagrams/energy_function_free_terms.svg)

+> ⚠️ **Observation**: In the following section, the calculations were performed in the so-called *minimum points* of the energy function, namely, those points $p_k=(\theta_k,\varphi_k)$ which minimize the value of $\mathcal{H}$ for a particular set of deformation parameters $\mathcal{P}$.

+The numerical values for the parameter set was obtained from Raduta's calculations which implied fitting the excitation energies of all four TSD bands, but with two *energetic shifts* in the TSD2 and TSD4 (i.e. the excitation energies in these two bands were shifted upwards by some fixed values that arise from theoretical aspects regarding the signature/chiral concepts).
+Discussion about minimizing the energy function, finding its critical points, and extreme points will be done within the following sections.

 ### Evolution of the free term $T_0$